kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ### C
 We provide official C language binding in this release.
 Developers can now embed Kùzu with native C interfaces.

-### NodeJS
+### Node.js
-We provide official NodeJS language binding.
+We provide official Node.js language binding.
+Node.js is a popular JavaScript runtime environment for building server-side applications.
+With Node.js API, developer can leverage Kùzu analytical capbility in their Node.js projects.